IAteNoodles/Mini_Project/PROJECT_REPORT.md

 *   **Domain**: Focuses on political and social news bias.
 *   **Users**: General public, researchers, journalists, and media watchdogs.
 *   **Limitation**: Currently supports only English language content.
+*   **Token Limit**: The current model has a maximum context window of 512 tokens.
+Articles exceeding this length are truncated, potentially losing context.
+To address this, we propose adopting a **Mamba** or **Hybrid Mamba** architecture in future iterations to handle long sequences efficiently without memory explosion.

 ---